Choose from 300+ tracks and trails across Aotearoa New Zealand.

 providing access signage on either public or private land; and,

-developing and improving walking opportunities through installallation of gates, stiles and fences, and obtaining professional reports such as engineering reports, on either private or public land.
+developing and improving walking opportunities through the installation of gates, stiles and fences, and obtaining professional reports such as engineering reports, on either private or public land.

-The fund will not pay for retrospective costs.^ Top
+The grants will not pay for retrospective costs.^ Top

 How much funding is available?